Vic-More/alx-low_level_programming/0x12-singly_linked_lists/README.md

-header file containing the definition of list_t and the prototypes of all functions.
+a function that prints all the elements of a list_t list